Cover photo for Vernon Joe Freeman's Obituary

-Vernon Joe Freeman, beloved husband, father, educator, public servant and 27-year veteran of the United States Armed Forces passed away peacefully on April 27, 2025 after having lunch with his beloved wife Shyrlee of 69 years.
+Vernon Joe Freeman, beloved husband, father, grandfather, educator, public servant and 27-year veteran of the United States Armed Forces passed away peacefully on April 27, 2025 shortly after having lunch with his beloved wife Shyrlee of 69 years.
 He was 95 years old.

 Vernon was born the 5th of eight children to Byron Arthur Freeman and Lee Anna Walton Freeman in Palestine, Texas on the 21st day of June, 1929.
 An increasingly confident and precocious boy, Vernon attended the Frederick Douglass Elementary school in a building previously destroyed by fire and rebuilt by his grandfather William, himself a former slave and skilled mason, along with other Palestine men.
 The Douglass school would see three generations of Freemans including Vernon’s grandfather William, his father Byron and brother Jack serve as principals and would instill the traits in Vernon which would become dominant themes in his life — love of community, family and education.

-Vernon retired honorably from military service in 1973 and chose Sacramento’s South Land Park community to continue the next stage of his life in public service beginning in 1974 with the establishment of the Senior Day Care Center, an early prototype in adult care for the state, and in 1979 establishing the non-profit United Christian Centers (UCC) at Broderick, Del Paso Heights and the Lincoln Christian Center for disabled, disadvantaged and underserved members of the community as a viable alternative to the institutional and social isolation these members often faced.
-From 1979 to 1992 with Vernon serving as its executive director UCC graduated more than 1500 students who went on to be placed in unsubsidized employments at an astonishing rate of eighty to eighty-five percent.
-In 1985 Vernon established the Rosenwald C. Robertson Adult Day Health Care Center which taught skills of independent living.
-In 1990, through a collaboration of public and private partners he established the West Sacramento Resource Center which offered job skills, housing, food, medical and social therapy.
-In 1991 he established a Transitional Shelter that provided up to 6 months of temporary housing for 9 families until they could transition into permanent housing, and a before and after school program to provide a safe place for up to 25 children ages 5-12 to do homework and have access to recreational activities under the leadership of a licensed teacher.
+Vernon retired honorably from military service in 1973 and chose Sacramento’s South Land Park community to continue the next stage of his life in public service beginning in 1975 with the establishment of the Senior Health Day Care Center, an early prototype in adult day care between the State Office of Aging and the Sacramento Inner City Health Corporation.
+In 1979 Vernon, through the recommendation of his friend Dr. Jesse McClure, was appointed as Executive Director of United Christian Centers (UCC) with locations at Broderick, Del Paso Heights and Lincoln, that provided training and services for disabled, disadvantaged and underserved members of the community as a viable alternative to the institutional and social isolation these members often faced.
+Under Vernon’s guidance from 1979 to 1992 UCC graduated more than 1500 students who went on to be placed in unsubsidized employments at an astonishing rate of eighty to eighty-five percent.

-Vernon passed just 2 months short of his 96th birthday.
-He is preceded in death by all 8 of his treasured siblings, his daughter Norwynne (d.
-2002) and survived by his wife Shyrlee, sons Paul of Davis, Lauris of Los Angeles and grandchildren Alex of Washington D.C., Ella of Oakland, California and Aaron of Davis, California and a not so small community of cousins, nieces and nephews throughout the state.
+Lauris of Los Angeles and grandchildren Alex of Washington D.C., Ella of Oakland, California and Aaron of Truckee & Davis, California and a not so small community of cousins, nieces and nephews throughout the states.

 Acknowledgments